Mind–body problem: Plato

 Plato (429–347 B.C.E.) believed that the material world is a shadow of a higher reality that consists of concepts he called Forms.
 According to Plato, objects in our everyday world "participate in" these Forms, which confer identity and meaning to material objects.
 For example, a circle drawn in the sand would be a circle only because it participates in the concept of an ideal circle that exists somewhere in the world of Forms.
 He argued that, as the body is from the material world, the soul is from the world of Forms and is thus immortal.
 He believed the soul was temporarily united with the body and would only be separated at death, when it, if pure, would return to the world of Forms; otherwise, reincarnation follows.
 Since the soul does not exist in time and space, as the body does, it can access universal truths.
 For Plato, ideas (or Forms) are the true reality, and are experienced by the soul.
-The body is for Plato empty in that it can not access the abstract reality of the world; it can only experience shadows.
+The body is for Plato empty in that it cannot access the abstract reality of the world; it can only experience shadows.
 This is determined by Plato's essentially rationalistic epistemology.